 Below the video I provide a few more of my own tips that were not included, as well as special tools for hard to reach factory spring clamps and other essential tools.

 The engine hose video takes you one step further and shows you some other rubber hoses that should be inspected during regular maintenance.
 Example: Engine compartment hoses such as fuel lines and vacuum lines.
 A leaking vacuum line may not ruin your day but it can decrease your average fuel economy by causing an imbalance in the air fuel mixture.

 Engine Compartment Service Advice

 When you’re replacing your original equipment hoses as demonstrated in the above video they mention replacing the original clamps.
 I completely agree with this and always replace the spring clamps with new screw type hose clamps.

-The auto repair video section of the you fix cars website has been well received.
-I am continuing to add videos on a regular basis.
+People find the auto repair video section of the you fix cars website a great place to learn about car repair.
+I’m continuing to add videos on a regular basis.
 This next link takes you from radiator hoses to car repair videos.

 If you would like to find out what else is available on this automobile repair website try the homepage.
 It provides a quick run down of what else we covered.
 You can also learn more about the car mechanic that built this website and supplies car repair help.